ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ```

 ### Step 2: Preprocess
-The script ``preprocess.py`` ...
+Run the script ``preprocess.py`` to preprocess data for the training of the speech synthesis model.
-This follows the setting written in ``conf/xxx.yaml``.
+This follows the setting written in ``config/.../preprocess.yaml``.
+Set the parameter ``test`` to ``False``.
 Change the setting accordingly.
 ```
-python preprocess.py
+python preprocess.py path/to/preprocess/config
 ```

 ### Step 3: Training
-The script ``train.py`` train the xxx.
-This follows the setting written in ``conf/train/config.yaml``.
+Run the script ``train.py`` to train the speech synthesis model.
+This follows the setting written in ``config/.../preprocess.yaml``, ``config/.../model.yaml``, and ``config/.../train.yaml``.
 Change the setting accordingly.
 ```
-python train.py
+python train.py -p path/to/preprocess/config -m path/to/model/config -t path/to/train/config
 ```
-You can select whether you use FP tag or not in ``conf/train/config.yaml``.
+You can select whether you use FP tag or not in ``config/.../train.yaml``.
 ```
 use_fp_tag: True or False
 ```